KayCyber-30/configure-ad/README.md

 - Create a Domain Admin user within the domain
 - Join Client1 to your domain(my-domain.com)
 - Set up Remote Desktop for non-administrative users on Client-1
-- Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Create a bunch of additional users and attempt to log into client-1 with one of the users using powershell
+- When done, open ADCU and observe the accounts in the approrpriate OU and attempt to login into Client-1 with one of the accounts
 <h2>Deployment and Configuration Steps</h2>

 - Set up Domain Controller in Azure